adrexia/silverstripe-processmap/README.md

-silverstripe-processflow
+Processmap
 ==========================

-A module to produce simple semi-linear process maps.
+A module to produce simple semi-linear process maps in silverstripe

 Enables classification of the information pieces within each stage of a process, in order to apply filters, or style.